crkn-rcdr/kivik/README.md

 - `server`: Base URL of the server.
 The default is `http://localhost:5984/`.
 You can specify HTTP authentication in the URL; see the example above.
 - `db`: Specify a particular database to deploy.
 You can use this option multiple times.
 - `fixtures`: Insert fixtures located in target directory.
-- `create-databases`: Create databases found in the target directory on the server.
 - `quiet`: Suppress console.log output.

 ## Expected directory structure